 Paddle Buckley Round—A great idea cooked up over Twitter was to complete the Paddy Buckley Round with a water element.
 So there will be a wild swim involved in this 47 summit route challenge!
 Likely to be Llyn Padarn as it’s going to be the start and finish point for the event.

-Riding the Storm—A tour of the nearly 850+ miles of mainland Wales’ coastal routes by bicycle…but what kind of bicycle has yet to be determined?
+Riding the Storm—A tour of the nearly 850+ miles of mainland Wales’ coastal routes by bike and on foot.
 Not all of the route is accessible to the bicycle for reasons that some of the route is simply footpaths.
 But where I can cycle, I will.
-The rest, well, may just have to be on foot.
+The rest, well, will just have to be on foot.

 Paddle Pedal Pace—6/7 days’ of 3 loops of the Isle of Anglesey, by sea kayak, cycling, and running.
 The start date will be flexible to take into consideration the tides and the weather fronts.
 Whether this is clockwise or anti-clockwise has yet to be determined.